shrekndonkee/alan-todo-app/README.md

 SQLite (bundled with Prisma)

-Ollama
- installed and running
+Ollama installed and running

 Model llama3.2 pulled in Ollama:

 ollama pull llama3.2

-1. Install dependencies
+1️⃣ Install dependencies
 npm install

-2. Environment variables
+2️⃣ Environment Variables

 Create a .env file in the project root (same folder as package.json) with: